JAForbes/blog/posts/node-scripting-tips.md

-# Tips and Tricks when using node.js as a scripting language.
+# Using node.js as a scripting language.

 node.js is often thought of as a langauge for writing web servers.
 And that it's not suited for day to day scripting tasks.